 Currently your footer has some default text – a copyright notice and information about the theme the site uses.
 You will probably want to keep the copyright notice but may want to remove the theme information.

 To do this, go to the Appearance menu on the left hand side of your page and select Customize.
 Once you’re in the Customize menu scroll down to click on Footer Builder and then select Copyright.
 This is where you can edit the text that appears in your footer.
 You can just delete the theme information from Section 1 and leave the copyright notice unchanged, then click Publish to make sure this change is saved and then exit out of the Customize area.

 When people click on the menu items, rather than being taken to a new page, they’re dropped down the page to the relevant section.
 There are two things we need to do here.
 Firstly we need to put anchors into the page and then we need to build a menu that links to those menus.

 Putting anchors into your page

-To do this, you’re going to add an Anchor block above each point that you want people to be able to drop to.
-You’re going to create four anchor blocks, one above each of the sections that you want people to be able to jump down to.
+To do this, you’re going to add an Anchor block to each point that you want people to be able to drop to.
+You’re going to create four anchor blocks, one for each of the sections that you want people to be able to jump down to.

-Repeat this process to add three more anchors above each of the three remaining sections.
+Repeat this process to add three more anchors to each of the three remaining sections.
 Give them the following names: